 4. Harvested in ways that limit damage to marine or aquatic habitats and negative interactions with other species.

-Ocean Wise’s classification system is based on two categories: Ocean Wise or Not Recommended, simply a good or bad choice for our oceans.
+The Ocean Wise Seafood classification system is based on two categories: Ocean Wise or Not Recommended, simply a good or bad choice for our oceans.
 Species are regularly updated or reclassified with the latest scientific information.
-Classifications, including changes to and Ocean Wise recommendations are provided regularly to Ocean Wise partners.
+Classifications, including changes to and Ocean Wise Seafood recommendations are provided regularly to Ocean Wise Seafood partners.
 Learn more about our recommendation policy or find a sustainable seafood option.
 You can learn more about some of the different fishing and farming techniques from the links below.